Bariloche’s G20 meeting to close with debates on energy transitions

 In the afternoon, industry expert Michael Liebreich, founder of Bloomberg New Energy Finance, will discuss the global energy market outlook.

 At 5.15 pm, after the meeting has finished, Minister Aranguren, together with Thorsten Herdan, Germany’s Director General of Energy Policy, and Yoji Muto, Japan’s State Minister of Economy, Trade and Industry, will offer a press conference to brief on the meeting’s highlights.
 The press conference will be livestreamed on the G20 YouTube channel.
+The G20 ministers will also issue a communiqué on the main conclusions of the meeting, upon which recommendations will be drafted and submitted to the Leaders’ Summit this November.

 Mitsunari Okamoto, Japan’s Parliamentary Vice-Minister for Foreign Relations; Rick Perry, US Secretary of Energy; James Gordon Carr, Canada’s Minister of Natural Resources; and Susana Jiménez, Chile’s Minister of Energy, are among the participants at this G20 energy ministerial.